ketankartoza/bims-website/docs/src/administrator/geoserver/styling-layers-in-geoserver.md

 data.
 Other less common ways to symbolize data include using CSS(Cascading style sheets) and YSLD.

 There are various open source software which allows you to export SLD natively.
-Since we are familiar with QGIS we will use it as our defacto Desktop GIS system.
+Since we are familiar with QGIS we will use it as our de facto Desktop GIS system.

 > Although QGIS can export SLD it does not produce a 1-1 mapping of the rich cartography that is available in QGIS.
 It is recommended to use simple styles when your goal